-5.28 Handling viability in neighbourhood plans is challenging.
-The PPG expected plans to be prepared positively, in a way that is aspirational but deliverable, and they may also "contain policies on the contributions expected from development, but these and any other requirements placed on development should accord with relevant strategic policies and not undermine the deliverability of the neighbourhood plan."

-5.29 The PSG considers that a reasonable approach to take is for it to draft the allocation policies, reflecting the outcome of the Stage 3 tests, and to seek from each relevant land interest conformation that the policy should lead to viable scheme.
-Provided the allocation policy captures the essential requirements, and land interests factor in all other relevant development plan requirements (either of the MANP or other the Wiltshire Local Plan/Core Strategy), this approach does not require the submission of detailed viability assessments.

-5.30 The PSG is pleased that each of the land interests of the proposed allocation sites has given this positive opinion.
+- 5.29 Handling viability in neighbourhood plans is challenging.
+The PPG expected plans to be prepared positively, in a way that is aspirational but deliverable, and they may also "contain policies on the contributions expected from development, but these and any other requirements placed on development should accord with relevant strategic policies and not undermine the deliverability of the neighbourhood plan." - 5.30 The PSG considers that a reasonable approach to take is for it to draft the allocation policies, reflecting the outcome of the Stage 3 tests, and to seek from each relevant land interest conformation that the policy should lead to viable scheme.
+Provided the allocation policy captures the essential requirements, and land interests factor in all other relevant development plan requirements (either of the MANP or other the Wiltshire Local Plan/Core Strategy), this approach does not require the submission of detailed viability assessments. - 5.31 The PSG is pleased that each of the land interests of the proposed allocation sites has given this positive opinion prior to and at the Regulation 14 consultation stage.
+As such, any attempt by a land interest once the MANP has been made to argue for the relaxation of one or more development principles in the allocation policy on the grounds of viability should not succeed.